DFHack/dfhack/README.rst

 structures in RAWs, modify the game engine behavior concerning the target objects to add features not otherwise present.

+.. admonition:: DISCLAIMER

+    The plugins in this section have mostly been created for fun as an interesting technical challenge, and do not represent any long-term plans to produce more similar modifications of the game.

 Siege Engine
 ============